-While economic mobility has been declining for decades, the COVID-19 pandemic and its economic impacts demonstrate an urgent need to reimagine and rebuild pathways to economic mobility.
-Over 50 million people, almost a third of our nation’s workforce, filed for unemployment in 2020—with disproportionate impacts on people of color and lower-wage workers.
+While economic mobility has been declining for decades, the Covid-19 pandemic and its economic impacts demonstrate an urgent need to reimagine and rebuild pathways to economic mobility.
+Over 50 million people, almost a third of our nation’s workforce, filed for unemployment in 2020—with disproportionate impacts on people of color and low-wage earners.

 Social Finance develops innovative financing solutions to increase access to effective education and training programs and prepare workers for jobs that lead to sustainable careers and a more equitable society.

 - Design and deploy innovative financing strategies, such as Career Impact Bonds and Pay It Forward Funds, to build pathways to economic mobility.